 Download or Transition Data From Your Account

-If you will lose access to some or all U-M computing services, see Managing Your Digital Files and Information When You Leave U-M for information to help you transition files, messages, and other digital data that you want to keep.
+If you will lose access to some or all U-M computing services, refer to Managing Your Digital Files and Information When You Leave U-M for information to help you transition files, messages, and other digital data that you want to keep.

 Access to your closed account.
 Former employees who do not transfer files, messages, and other needed data out of their U-M account before they lose access can contact their former department for assistance.
-If the department considers it appropriate, the departmental sponsorship administrator can sponsor the former employee for temporary access to the account.
+If the department considers it appropriate, the departmental sponsorship administrator can sponsor the former employee for temporary access to the account (if the account has not already been deleted).

 - Note: Applicants who defer their admission may receive an automated message sent by the MCommunity system stating that their affiliation has changed.
 For specific information on when your affiliation will change and how it impacts your access to U-M computing services, contact your school or college’s registrar.